researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 ### Sending WoN messages

-For doing anything on the WoN, a bot must send messages to a node or to specific atoms.
+For doing anything on the Web of Needs, a bot must send messages to a node or to specific atoms.
 This is done in two steps:

 1. Creating a [WonMessage](/webofneeds/won-core/src/main/java/won/protocol/message/WonMessage.java) using the [WonMessageBuilder](/webofneeds/won-core/src/main/java/won/protocol/message/WonMessageBuilder.java)
 2. Sending it using the `WonMessageSender` obtained from the `EventListenerContext`